LawSmith408/WhiskerAnalyses/README.md

 7. Run the specific simulations required.
 8. Run visualizations of the simulations.

-## Simulation Assumptions and Boundary Conditions
+## Simulation Assumptions, Boundary Conditions, Independent Variables

 For all simulations, a few assumptions are made.